 IMPORTANT: If you don't know about the electrical risks at campgrounds, please be sure to read my article Avoiding Dangerous Campground Electrical Problems.

 The basic steps

 Now's the time to get out your checklist!
 You should have a checklist that you've tailored to your needs, and you should refine it until the process becomes routine.
-(As I mentioned above, you can download a free copy of my Packing and Traveling Checklists/a> to use as a starting point in creating your own.)
+(As I mentioned above, you can download a free copy of my Beginner's Guide to Small Travel Trailers that includes our own checklists to use as a starting point in creating your own.)

 If you are towing a trailer like we do, here are some basic steps to get your started.
 Be sure to refine your own steps based upon your rig.

 - Chock wheels